 3. Invest in good cooking tools.
 Don’t get too excited and buy a lot of cooking tools which you won’t use in the long run.
-Invest in the backbone of cooking – quality pans, pots, and knives.
+Invest in the backbone of cooking – quality pans, pots, and kitchen knives.
 Choosing quality over quantity makes your cooking life a lot easier and productive.
 If you need to purchase additional cooking tools, consider what you cook most often so you don’t waste money.

 4. Organize your kitchen.
 How does your pantry, freezer or fridge look like?
 Do they hold expired ingredients and spoiled produce you can no longer cook?
 Get rid of useless goods and then store what’s left in neat, organized containers.
 Apart from labeling each container, write the expiry date of their contents in a visible manner, too.

 5. Buy and cook only what you need.
 Master chefs are good at measurements – anticipating how many ingredients, like meat and produce, will be needed for a dish for a certain number of people.
 Figure out what you really need so you can avoid leftovers and spoilage.
 If you have meat trimmings or produce scraps, make sumptuous bisques or soups out of them.
 A great chef can always create extraordinary dishes from simple ingredients – and even leftovers!

 6. Choose recipes that match your cooking skills.
 If you’re a beginner, stick to recipes that are appropriate for your level of skill.
 This will keep you from feeling unnecessary frustration.
 Have a mentor or someone who can gauge your skills and taste your dishes before you plan to level up.